PulspectivePulspective

 Categories of personal data

-- Manager data: email address, organisation name, authentication session tokens, activity logs
+• Manager data: email address, display name, organisation name, role, authentication session tokens, and activity logs

 5. Controller Obligations